admiraltyio/multicluster-service-account/README.md

 Multicluster-service-account consists of:

+1. A binary, `kubemcsa`, to bootstrap clusters, allowing them to import service account secrets from one another;
+    - After [installing](#step-1-installation) multicluster-service-account in cluster1 (associated with the `cluster1` context in the installer's kubeconfig), allowing cluster1 to import service account secrets from cluster2 is as simple as running
+        ```sh
+        kubemcsa bootstrap cluster1 cluster2
+        ```
-1. a ServiceAccountImport custom resource definition (CRD) and controller to **import remote service accounts** (and their secrets);
+1. a ServiceAccountImport custom resource definition (CRD) and controller to import remote service account secrets as kubeconfig files;
+    - Here is a sample service account import object:
+        ```yaml
+        apiVersion: multicluster.admiralty.io/v1alpha1
+        kind: ServiceAccountImport
+        metadata:
+          name: cluster2-default-pod-lister
+        spec:
+          clusterName: cluster2
+          namespace: default # source and target namespaces can be different
+          name: pod-lister
+        ```
+    - which would generate a secret like this:
+        ```yaml
+        apiVersion: v1
+        kind: Secret
+        metadata:
+          name: cluster2-default-pod-lister-token-6456p
+          ... # owner reference, etc.
+        type: Opaque
+        data:
+          config: ... # serialized kubeconfig
+        ```
-1. a dynamic admission webhook to **automount service account import secrets inside annotated pods**, the same way regular service accounts are automounted inside pods;
+1. a dynamic admission webhook to automount service account import secrets inside annotated pods, the same way regular service accounts are automounted inside Pods;
-1. helper methods to **generate client-go configurations from service account imports** (as well as generic methods to fall back to kubeconfig contexts and regular service accounts).
+    - To automount the sample kubeconfig from above inside a pod, you would annotate the pod with
+        ```
+        multicluster.admiralty.io/service-account-import.name=cluster2-default-pod-lister
+        ```
+        The pod and service account import must be in the same namespace.
+To mount multiple service account imports inside a single pod, append their names to the annotation, separated by commas.
+    - The sample kubeconfig would be mounted at `/var/run/secrets/admiralty.io/serviceaccountimports/cluster2-default-pod-lister/config`.
+Most Kubernetes clients accept a `--kubeconfig` option or a `KUBECONFIG` environment variable, which you would set to that path.
+1. **(optional)** Go helper functions (in the `pkg/config` package) to list and load mounted service account imports.

+Note: Before v0.4.0, service account import secrets used a custom format (like regular service account secrets, with an additional "server" field to locate the remote cluster's Kubernetes API).
+Clients were required to use custom code, e.g., the provided Go helper functions, to load the secrets as REST configs. v0.4.0 leverages the standard kubeconfig format to make it even easier to use multicluster-service-account, without any code change, with clients written in any language.

 ## Getting Started

 We assume that you are a cluster admin on two clusters, associated with, e.g., the contexts "cluster1" and "cluster2" in your kubeconfig.
-We're going to install multicluster-service-account and run a multicluster client example in cluster1, listing pods in cluster2.
+We're going to install multicluster-service-account and run a multi-cluster client example in cluster1, listing pods in cluster2.

 ```bash
 CLUSTER1=cluster1 # change me